phalcon-orphanage/docs/en/testing-environment.md

 If one considers the PHP version also (PHP 7.2, 7.3 etc.), developing for Phalcon is not an easy task, because of all these prerequisites.

-<a name='solution'></a>
 # Solution
 We have tried in the past to create a development environment based on docker, but after a while, maintaining this environment was very taxing for the core team.

-Recently however, we have redoubled our efforts to create this environment and we decided to use [nanobox](https://nanobox.io).
+Recently however, we have redoubled our efforts to create this environment and we decided to use [nanobox][nanobox].
 For those that do not know, nanobox is a "wrapper" to docker which creates a unique environment in your machine, ready to use.
 The environment is folder based so you could potentially have two folders where you have cloned Phalcon, and use the PHP 7.2 on one and the 7.3 on the other.
 Each of those environments is completely isolated.
 We have been using nanobox for a while now and it is working extremely well.

-<a name='installation'></a>
 # Installation
 You will first need to have docker installed on your machine.
-Instructions on how to do that, can be found [here](https://docs.docker.com/engine/installation/).
+Instructions on how to do that, can be found [here][docker_installation].

-Go to [https://nanobox.io](https://nanobox.io) and create an account if you do not have one already, so that you can download the nanobox installation file for your platform.
+Go to [https://nanobox.io][nanobox] and create an account if you do not have one already, so that you can download the nanobox installation file for your platform.

 Once the file is downloaded, install it.

-<a name='running'></a>
 # Running the environment
-<a name='running-fork'></a>
 ## Fork the repository
-Fork the [cphalcon](https://github.com/phalcon/cphalcon) to your github account, if you have not done so already.
-Visit the [cphalcon](https://github.com/phalcon/cphalcon) page on your browser and click the `Fork` button at the top right of the screen.
+Fork the [cphalcon][cphalcon] to your github account, if you have not done so already.
+Visit the [cphalcon][cphalcon] page on your browser and click the `Fork` button at the top right of the screen.

-<a name='running-clone'></a>
 ## Clone the fork
 Now you will need to clone the forked repository to a folder of your choice.
 The example below assumes that the github account is `niden` - change it to your own.

 ```bash
 git clone git@github.com:niden/cphalcon
 ```
-<a name='running-boxfile'></a>

 ## Copy the boxfile
 Nanobox reads a file called `boxfile.yml` and located in the root of your folder.
 There are two files supplied in Phalcon that you can use to develop with.
 One for PHP 7.2 and one for 7.3.
 Copy one of them to the root of the folder you have cloned your repository.